evrade10/holbertonschool-shell/basics/README.md

-script that prints the absolute path of the current working directory
+othe contents list of your current directory